civictechsweden/civictech.se/_events/civic-tech-lab-climate-assemblies.md

 This lab is part of Open Gov Week which this year is digital, wherever you are.

 The lab is free to join and you will get a Zoom-link after you sign up.
-Sign up here: länk till eventbrite
+[Sign up here](https://www.eventbrite.se/e/civic-tech-lab-climate-assemblies-biljetter-153446343143).

 #### **The entry point for this lab**